-The "Health Care Freedom Act," also known as HB 823, proposes significant changes to Florida's laws regarding abortion services and gender-affirming care.
-The bill seeks to repeal existing statutes that restrict the use of state funds for travel related to abortion and sex-reassignment procedures, while introducing a new requirement for healthcare facilities to adopt a policy by October 1, 2025, that lists services they refuse to provide.
-This policy must be submitted to the Department of Health, which will also be notified of any changes.
-The bill aims to enhance transparency in healthcare services and imposes civil penalties for non-compliance.
+The "Health Care Freedom Act," also known as House Bill 823, proposes significant changes to Florida's laws regarding abortion services and gender-affirming care.
+The bill seeks to repeal existing statutes that restrict the use of state funds for travel related to abortion and sex-reassignment procedures, while introducing a new requirement for healthcare facilities to adopt a policy by October 1, 2025, that outlines services they refuse to provide.
+These facilities must submit their lists of refused services to the Department of Health, which will also publish this information online.
+The bill amends various existing laws, including the removal of the definition of "fatal fetal abnormality," changes to abortion timeframes, and the elimination of telehealth restrictions for abortion services.

 Statutes affected: H 823 Filed: 286.31, 286.311, 381.96, 390.011, 390.012, 456.47, 456.52, 61.517, 61.534, 409.908, 409.913, 456.074, 636.0145